Dre Campbell Farm

 Another simple DIY ant killer spray consists of equal parts white vinegar and water.

 Mix equal parts white vinegar and water in a spray bottle.
-Vinegar’s scent kills and deters ants.
+Vinegar’s strong scent disrupts ant trails and helps deter them.

 Shake well to combine.
 Finally, spray it directly on ants and around areas where you see them entering, such as cracks and crevices in walls.